 Where: Island units

-What: This year, we are re-grading an upland unit that will be planted with safflower, and working on a public use trail.
+What: Last year, we re-graded an upland unit to be planted with safflower.

 KERN NATIONAL WILDLIFE REFUGE